adilanchian/alec-webhook-test/Solidity_And_Smart_Contracts/es/Section_3/Lesson_1_Setup_React_App.md

-💻 Set up a client
+💻 Set up a client - ES DOC
 ------------------

 It's time to start working on our website!
 Our contract is pretty simple, but, lets learn how our front end can interact with our contract ASAP!